PatrickFrankAIU/troubleTicketServer/README.md

 The front end of this project is hosted at the link below: https://troubleticketserver.onrender.com
+Login: This is just simulated.
+Use your first name and anything for the password.
+_Note: The application may take a couple minutes to start if it hasn't been run in a while. _

 # IT Support Ticket System - Documentation